Anti-Shatter/Bomb Blast protection Films – Protect Your Employees, Customers and the Public

 The shock waves created in a bomb blast are powerful and will not only blow external windows in but continue inside the building and also destroy glass doors, partitions and other internal glass.
 Your whole building could become full of deadly shards of flying glass.

-The Solution: Anti-Shatter/bomb blast Window protection Films
+Anti-Shatter/bomb blast Window protection Films

 This high tensile strength, anti-shatter film will reduce the dangers posed by broken glass and other flying debris, making it far more likely that your building and the people inside it will be safer from serious injury and death, and that your business and property will be affected as little as possible.